SelinaH9/Selina_BlueStampPortfolio/index.md

 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What do you hope to learn in the future after everything you've learned at BSE

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**